DigitalGlobe/gbdxtools/docs/image_classes.rst

 The image classes in gbdxtools provide access to remote imagery hosted on GBDX.
 The access is deferred, meaning that images can be initialized and manipulated as numpy arrays and the actual pixel data is only fetched from the server when compute is necessary.

-The classes are two: CatalogImage and IdahoImage.
-CatalogImage uses a GBDX Catalog id (http://gbdxdocs.digitalglobe.com/docs/catalog-course) to aggregate image parts into a single point of access.
-IdahoImage represents a one-to-one relationship with a given IDAHO id (http://gbdxdocs.digitalglobe.com/docs/idaho-course).
+The available classes are CatalogImage, IdahoImage, WV02, WV03_VNIR, IkonosImage, LandsatImage, TmsImage and DemImage.
+Each class behaves in very similar ways and extends the base-class "IpeImage".
+Imagery at DigitalGlobe are stored and processed by a service called the Image Processing Engine, or IPE.
+This service accepts processing graphs that are capable of running many different operations on an image before serving the pixels.
+For example, image orthorectification, mosaicing, and pansharpening are all possible via IPE.
+Users submit graphs to IPE and a new image id is created.
+However, the new id is only a virtual id, meaning that image tiles are only processed once requested.

+The image classes in gbdxtools attempt to hide the processing, graph creation and tile access from the end-user as much as possible.

 Catalog Images
 -----------------------

+CatalogImage uses a GBDX Catalog id (http://gbdxdocs.digitalglobe.com/docs/catalog-course) to aggregate image parts into a single point of access.
+CatalogImages act as a generic image wrapper meaning that they can accept a range of id types (worldview, landsat, ikonos, etc.).
+The first thing a CatalogImage does is query the GBDX Platform to discover metadata about the image type.
+It will then instantiate the appropriate image class that matches the image id.

-The following snippet will initialize a CatalogImage from a catalog id and print the shape of the array:
+The following snippet will initialize a CatalogImage from a catalog id for a WorldView3 image and print the shape of the array:

 .. code-block:: python

-    from gbdxtools import CatalogImage
+    from gbdxtools import CatalogImage, WV03_VNIR

     img = CatalogImage('104001001BA7C400')
+    print img.shape, img.bounds
-    print img.shape
+    print isinstance(img, WV03_VNIR)

 It's worth noting that a CatalogImage represents a mosaic of tiles stored on the server and no pixel data is fetched until you call the `read()` method (which will cause the entire image to be fetched from the server).